What is Turnitin?

 How Do I Run an Originality Check?

 UAGC is moving away from Waypoint for submitting assignments, which will impact the way students use Turnitin before submitting their paper to the instructor.
 This transition is happening in blocks of courses every month.
 Use the guidance below based on whether or not your course uses Waypoint for submitting assignments or not.
+All UAGC courses will have Waypoint removed by Fall 2026.

 If your course does not use Waypoint for submitting assignments: